-You may have seen the Winnie The Pooh printable mini popcorn boxes that I made to help Disney celebrate “The Many Adventures of Winnie the Pooh” available on Blu-ray Combo Pack and HD Digital August 27th.
+You may have seen the Winnie The Pooh printable mini popcorn boxes that I made to help Disney celebrate “The Many Adventures of Winnie the Pooh” available on Blu-ray Combo Pack and HD Digital on August 27th.

 Elise, who is totally into costumes these days, wanted to dress up like the Hundred Acre Woods friends.
 I already had drawn ears for the printable popcorn boxes so it was really pretty easy to size them up a bit.
+I folded the ears around her headbands to make Winnie the Pooh headbands.
 Here she is channeling confident Tigger…

-And Piglet, the little timid self-proclaimed “very small animal” who at times may hesitate but always comes through.
+And here she is as Piglet, the little timid self-proclaimed “very small animal” who at times may hesitate but always comes through.

-But Elise’s favorite are her free printable Winnie The Pooh ears which she chose wore when watching “The Many Adventures of Winnie the Pooh” with her friend, Sam, at the enchanted place on top of the forest where a little bear will always be waiting.
+But Elise’s favorite is her free printable Winnie The Pooh headband which she chose wore when watching “The Many Adventures of Winnie the Pooh” with her friend, Sam, at the enchanted place on top of the forest where a little bear will always be waiting.

-Supplies for making my DIY free printable Winnie The Pooh Ears, free printable Piglet Ears and free printable Tigger Ears (with affiliates):
+Supplies for making my DIY free printable Winnie The Pooh Ears, free printable Piglet Ears, and free printable Tigger Ears:

 - Kathy’s Winnie The Pooh, Tigger and Piglet ears free printable template (PDF) – If you like it, please pin it, post a comment or share with your friends